 I have an interest in working with people who have experienced different types of discrimination, such as workplace bullying, harassment or racism.

-I offer half an hour telephone consultation for free.
+I offer a free half an hour telephone consultation.

-Individual Therapy: £50 per session.
-I charge a discount rate for students or people on lower income.
+I can offer a discount rate for students or people on lower income.

 e-mail me and I'll phone straight back.
 I am quick at responding.

 I keep up my professional competency through continuous personal training and development, engagement with clinical supervision, and through compliance with the Health Care and Professions Council (HCPC), the British Psychological society (BPS) and Behavioural and British Association of Behavioural and Cognitive Psychotherapy (BABCP) professional and ethical standards.